HANSIeltsKing/Modern-Robotics-Specialization/Unit3/Quiz1.md

 <br/>
 <br/>

-**Question 3 Find the right expression for the component of joint torque at joint 2 corresponding to the component**
+**Question 3 Find the right expression for the component of joint torque at joint 2 corresponding to the component.**
 1 / 1 point

 **τ21=mθ1¨sinθ2**